Chapter 3. Configuring cloud-init

 For OpenStack, the Creating and managing instances includes information for configuring an instance using cloud-init.
 See Creating a customized instance for specific procedures.

-You can force cloud-user to change the cloud-user password at the first login.
-Perform the following procedure to expire a password.
+To force cloud-user to change the cloud-user password at the first login, you can set their password as expired.

 Procedure

-1. Depending upon the requirements of your datasource, open your user-data file for editing, or otherwise add the following directive to the cloud.cfg.d directory.
+1. Depending on the requirements of your datasource, edit the user-data file or add the following directive to the cloud.cfg.d directory:

 Note